EdbMails EDB Recovery and Migration software

 5. Plan for post-migration tasks: There are a number of post-migration tasks that need to be completed, including updating user profiles, training your end users, configuring client access, and decommissioning the Exchange 2016 environment.
 Make sure to allocate enough time and resources for these tasks.

-• Step 1: Decide on the Exchange to Office 365 migration approach
+• Step 1: Decide on the best approach to migrate Exchange 2016 to Office 365.

 Current environment and migration requirementIdeal migration approachMigration flow

-You prefer to move all of your mailboxes from Exchange Server 2016 in smaller increments or during the weekends.Staged Exchange migrationIn this approach, you migrate your mailboxes and mail data in stages, starting with the most recent data and then proceeding to the rest.
+You prefer to move mailboxes from Exchange 2016 in smaller batches or during weekends.Staged Exchange migrationMigrates data in phases, starting with the most recent, then moving the rest over time.

 Use the Microsoft 365 mail migration advisor to determine which migration method is best for you.